Galileo88/JNSQ/planetdescriptions.md

 Pale and large, Tylo fights for the spotlight with Laythe.
 As an arid world, there is little to look forward to when taken at face value.
 But in Jool's influence, there may be more than meets the eye.

 #### Bop
 Bop is brown.
 Bop is round.
-Bop is the sound that was heard all around...when the scientist who named it previously suggested a less interesting name for it.
+Bop is the sound that was heard all around...when the scientist male who gave its name, prior suggested something very lame.

 #### Pol
 The scientists who get to name some of these moons are the most curious kind.
 Pol earns its name from one who takes botany very seriously.
 Perhaps Pol's composition will similarly lend itself very well to off-world agriculture.